 - Phase 5: Wake up at 6 am every day

 4. Make it satisfying

-When the experience of newly formed habits is satisfying, the more likely the behaviour will be repeated.
-Immediately rewarded are repeated while immediately punished is avoided.
+When the experience of newly formed habits is satisfying, the more likely we repeat the behaviour.
+We repeat when rewarded, while we avoid behaviours immediately punished.

-Habit Tracker can be used to track progress.
+Use Habit Tracker to track progress.
 Also, try to not break the chain.
 Never miss twice.

 Habits + Deliberate Practice with timely reflection and review can help us gain mastery.

-That is a gist of all the interesting things.
-The book is pretty accessible and gives us systems, processes and pointers in helping us form good habits that can help us to align with our true identity of what we want to become.
+This is the gist of all the interesting things from the book.
+The book is pretty accessible.
+It gives us systems, processes and pointers in helping us form good habits.
+This can help us to align with our true identity of what we want to become.
 Improving ourselves 1% every day is quite an attractive proposition indeed.